areuschel/Survival-Analysis-Pine-Beetles/README.md

 ![Employee data](/Photos/311-NewData.jpg?raw=true "New")

-Finding a new dataset to apply the methods of Lin & Zhu's paper to was very challenging.
-The requirements of both site and monitoring period variation made the selection process very tenuous.
-Despite this challenge, I was able to find a new dataset with nearly identical goals and measurements to the original bark beetle dataset.
 The data follow measurements of mountain pine beetle infestations in the Cypress Hills located in the Saskatchewan region of Canada after an outbreak of these beetles in 2006.

 About the data:
 - collected 2006-2018